 - Formatting Examples are shown in the wizard based for each format type. - 3.
-Import a format by clicking Choose File. - Browse for the file from which the fields will be imported.
+Import a format by clicking Choose File.
+The name of the file will be the name of the file format. - Browse for the file from which the fields will be imported.
 Click Next.
-Note: The contents of the imported file vary for delimited, fixed width, copybook (Mainframe), XML, and JSON types.
+Note: The contents of the imported file vary for delimited, fixed width, copybook (Mainframe), XML, and JSON file types.

-6.8.2.1 Removing a selected file
+Removing a selected file